 Both the trucking industry and federal regulators have been aware for a long time of the extreme danger that an underride truck accident presents.
 Primary safety measures to avoid these include underride guards, making the truck more easily seen, safety regulations and driver training.
 Tragically, these steps are inadequate to eliminate the danger of underride truck accidents and hundreds of people continue to be killed or seriously injured each year in an underride truck accident.

 As you travel you may have seen trucks with bars on the rear.
 This is often called a rear impact guard, “ICC bumper” or “Mansfield bar” after Jane Mansfield the famous actress died in an underride trucking accident.
 The purpose of these is to prevent a rear underride truck accident by stopping cars and other smaller vehicles which collide with the back of a truck or trailer from going under the truck.
 While these can be somewhat effective in certain situations, they are an incomplete solution, not adequate in high speed crashes and people continue to be killed and seriously injured in rear underride truck accidents.
+As of May, 2021 the US government is considering requiring better underride guards but new laws or regulations requiring have not been put in place.

 The situation concerning a side underride truck accident is worse.
 Most semi-trailers have no guards or protection against a side underride truck accident.
 What you will see on many semi trailers is simply a big open space.
 Some have panels which cover the area.
 These are called “trailer skirts” or “air skirts” and are designed to improve fuel economy but do not provide significant protection against underrides.
+Side underride guards which help reduce the severity of side underride truck accidents are available.
+As of this writing they are not legally required.

 Conspicuity-Making the Truck Easier to See